Authentic Lessons for 21st Century Learning

 60 Minute(s)

-Go to slide 20 and pass out copies of the Biochemical Cycle handout.
+Distribute the Biogeochemical Cycles handout (attached).
 Organize students into groups of four.
-Tell them that now they will learn about some essential materials that living and nonliving factors cycle through the Earth.
-Assign each group one of the biochemical cycles: water, carbon, or nitrogen.
+Go to slide 21 and inform students they will learn about other essential materials that living and nonliving factors cycle through the environment.
+Assign each group one of the cycles listed below.

-Ask students to research facts about at least three different stages of each cycle and what drives the movement to each part of the cycle.
-Make sure students cite where they are getting the information about biochemical cycles.
+Invite students to research facts about at least three different stages of each cycle and what drives the movement to each part of the cycle.
+Make sure students cite where they are getting the information about the biogeochemical cycles.
 Emphasize the importance of students working together to research and delegate tasks for illustrating the cycle.
 Since this activity moves outside, be sure to constantly circle and monitor the students’ progress.

-Once they have finished their research, take students outside.
-Provide each group with a set of chalk and ask them to draw their cycles on the pavement.
+Next, escort students outside, provide them with a set of colored chalk, and invite each group to draw their cycles on the pavement.

 Evaluate